 In many clubs the duration of a lap dance is measured by the length of the song being played by the club's DJ.
-Charges for lap dances vary; a typical price in a U.S. strip club is $20 per approximately three minute song.
+Charges for lap dances vary; a typical price in a U.S. strip club is $20 per three minute song.

+Lap dancers are commonly (but not necessarily) exotic dancers.
 Sometimes sexual partners will perform lap dances for their partners as a teasing kind of foreplay.

 History and legal issues

 Lap dancing clubs are a development of the earlier strip clubs, in which strippers danced on stage and were paid a wage.
 In the 1970s, New York's Melody Theater introduced audience participation.
 The Melody Theater became the Harmony Theater and operated in two locations in Manhattan for over 20 years until it was closed down in 1998.